Dan delves into the Debilitated States of America.

-We are a nation of debilitated people that is enduring monumental stress.
 We cannot escape daily tweets from you-know-who, all which seem to blame someone or some others — but not him or the Russians — for some problem.
 We are like moths to the flame; in many cases, we cannot avert our eyes from our poison of choice: CNN, or MSNBC, or — let me try to keep from regurgitating breakfast — Fox News.
 Watching the constant feed loop of reactions to this or that which himself tweets has rendered many of us addled by Trump Derangement Syndrome.

 And let’s be fair, the other side loses its collective $#:+, too.

 We’re told that the economy is steam-rolling forward.
 Today, the government reported 4.1 percent economic expansion.
 (Woo Hoo.)

 In the Debilitates States of America, is anyone woo hooing?